 I had no clue what I was doing but I so badly wanted to travel, go to exotic places, dance in the Caribbean and meet amazing people that I started pretending that was my life.

-It seemed that every time I imagined something, it happened.
 It wasn’t until I was in business school (8 years later) and struggling financially that I discovered “The Secret” and learned that all my imaginings were visualization.

 To this day when I feel stuck on the “how” of things I just imagine the outcome and focus on that until a bright idea comes to mind.